-15 Best Open World RPGs Of All Time - Gameranx
+16 Best Open-World RPGs Of All Time - Gameranx

 - Genre: Action RPG

 Bethesda released this action RPG in 2002 as the third installment to the popular Elder Scrolls series.
 Morrowind takes place in Vvardenfell, an island in the Dunmer province of Morrowind.
 The central story focuses on the demigod Dagoth Ur who seeks to gain power and break Morrowind free.
 This fantasy game is designed with an open-ended, freeform style of gameplay.
-It is easily considered one of the best games ever made, not just in the RPG genre.
+It’s still considered to be one of the best games ever made, and not just in the RPG genre.
 It is definitely worth checking out for any gamer.
-Find it on PC!

 #13 Kingdom Come: Deliverance